rajatcse1/SFDC_Training/Practice/Program/09_String.md

 Number of characters copied : 31

-9. Write a program in C to count total number of vowel or consonant in a string.
+9. Write a program in Apex to count total number of vowel or consonant in a string.

-Test Data :
+- Test Data :
 Input the string : Welcome to w3resource.com

-Expected Output:
+- Expected Output:
 ```

 The total number of vowel in the string is : 9
 The total number of consonant in the string is : 12

-10. Write a program in C to find maximum occurring character in a string.
+10. Write a program in Apex to find maximum occurring character in a string.

-Test Data :
+- Test Data :
 Input the string : Welcome to w3resource.com.

-Expected Output:
+- Expected Output:
 ```

 The Highest frequency of character 'e'